realkibou/Guardians-of-Buana/_Storyline/10_Storyline_and_Quests.md

 Underdeck where also the quarters are, are many people and creates alike.
 Some of them already sick gaunt from their long jorney.
 But you see in all their eyes hope for the new.

-## Session 1 - The ship & MONSTER 600 XP
+## Session 1 - The Ship Journey & Attack of the crab 600 XP
-Objective: The group learns a bit about the factions, the factions' interests, religions and in general what the new world promises.
+Objectives: The group learns a bit about the factions, the factions' interests, religions and in general what the new world promises.

 Summary:
 Group is on a ship to Tirtakencana.
-They are directly thrown into a brawl between *recriuiters*.
+They are directly thrown into a brawl between recriuiters [Khonemany] and [Altanchimeg].
 After this has been solved, the group explores the many other immigrants wanting to start a new life, seek knowledge, join the darkside of Buana.
-Then again the ship gets attacked by a *MONSTER*, and crashlands in the wild.
+Then again the ship gets attacked by a crab (Monster: Chuul), and crashlands in the wild.

 Setting:
 The group consists of individual travelers coming by ship to Tirtakencana.
 There are all sorts of people on the ship looking for a new opportunity, trade (they will talk about the The Caravan Guild faction), education, magical energy (The Fellowship of Isuan), the promise of fruitful land (The Peasant Collective) or just the curiosity of the new.